Club Med board welcomes higher offer from Fosun

 "The board welcomes positively at this stage this proposed tender offer which combines value creation for the shareholder and the willingness to pursue and reinforce, with additional investments, the current strategy of Club Mediterranee," the board said in a statement.

-On Friday, Fosun offered 22 euros a share for Club Med, outbidding a 21 euro offer from Italian tycoon Andrea Bonomi, and valuing the French resort operator group at 839 million euros ($1.08 billion).
+On Friday, Fosun offered 22 euros a share for Club Med, outbidding a 21 euro offer from Italian tycoon Andrea Bonomi, and valuing the French vacation group at 839 million euros ($1.08 billion).

-Through a vehicle called Gaillon Invest II, the offer supersedes a lower bid Fosun made over a year ago through a holding called Gaillon Invest.

-Gaillon Invest II still includes Fosun's original French private equity partner Ardian, but this time Ardian is taking a back seat role and has sold its Club Med stake of about 8 percent to Fosun, giving the Chinese conglomerate 18 percent of Club Med as of Friday.
-Bonomi holds 10 percent.